flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

 ??? tip "Fixing Nav Data Issues"
     ### Fixing Nav Data Issues

     The A32NX uses the sim's nav data.
-So any nav data issues will be usually also be present in other default aircrats or the World Map.
+So any nav data issues will usually also be present in other default aircrats and the World Map.

     You can test these issues by using the MSFS World Map.
 If the required nav data (waypoint, SID, STAR, APPR, RwY, Airport, etc.) is missing in the World Map as well, then it is a general nav data issue and not an issue with the aircraft.

-    Most issue users encounter are because their flight planning tool (e.g. SimBrief, etc.) uses a different nav data version (called AIRAC) than the sim.
+    Most commen nav data issues come from flight planning tools (e.g. SimBrief, etc.) which use outdated nav data versions (so called AIRAC).
+These often cost free tools are limited to generating routes using obsolete AIRAC cycles, while MSFS regularly updates to the latest AIRAC available.
+This can lead to route incompatibilies and various error messages when you import or enter the flight plan to the MCDU, including "NOT ALLOWED", "NOT IN DATABASE", and "AWY/WPT MISMATCH".

+    Any of these errors during route import could mean that your route is no longer valid in the current cycle, and cannot be properly used as a valid flight plan in the sim.

     To avoid this we recommend a Navigraph subscription which will make sure SimBrief and the sim have identical nav data.
 Also you would have the matching Navigraph charts at your disposal.

-    If you do not have a subscription you will find that flight plans from external tools with different nav data version will cause problems like missing navigation data: - Waypoints, VOR, NDB, etc. - SIDs, STAR, APPR - Airports

-    If you have a subscription ybut still have issue with the nav data try a re-install of the navigation data by removing and installing the data with the Navigraph Data Center tool.
+    If you have a Navigraph subscription but still have issues with the nav data try a re-install of the navigation data by removing and installing the data with the Navigraph Data Center tool.

 ??? tip "Use the Correct Airframe for SimBrief"
     ### Use the Correct Airframe for SimBrief